Dad attacks man at California Target after he allegedly snaps upskirt photos of his teen daughter

 Target released a statement saying it would help police with any information needed.

-"The safety and security of our guests is very important.
-We have no tolerance for this behavior in our stores...
-We will help law enforcement in any way,” the statement from Target read.
+“At Target, the safety and security of our guests is very important to us and we have no tolerance for this behavior in our stores," the statement read.
+"Immediately upon learning of these recent incidents, our teams called police to investigate and shared video footage with them.
+We will continue to help law enforcement in any ways that we can be of support to their investigation.”

 Ibarra was booked at the Orange County Jail on $25,000 bail.